David9HMYeh/GAN_model/README.md

 The loss function is combine reconstruction error, generater error, and discriminator error.<br>
 D learning rate has to be higher than G for better result.
 With small learning rate, G is able to generate realistic image<br>

+ProductionLine_imgae_detection.ipynb <br>
-ProductionLine_imgae_detection.ipynb file show the trained model applied on real manufatureing image and able to identified anomaly image using cross entorpy with accuracy 96%.
+Show the result and accuracy of trained model applied on real manufatureing image and able to identified anomaly image using cross entorpy with accuracy 96%.<br>

+model_result.png <br>
-model_result.png show the sample image from generated model compare with real image.
+Show the sample image from generated model compare with real image.